WHAT IS HIPAA?

 The following parties are authorized to use and/or disclose your health information in connection with the NCRI research studies:

-• Other researchers who work with us in the future, who are fully trained in HIPAA procedures
+• Other staff who are fully trained in HIPAA procedures